stolostron/stolostron/dev-preview/README.md

 Usage instructions can be found in the [repo](https://github.com/stolostron/ocmplus.cm) and will eventually be found in [Ansible Galaxy](https://galaxy.ansible.com/).

-## Search v2 - Odyssey
+## Search-v2 - Odyssey

 Fueled by open source technology, the next evolution of our search capability allows fleet admins, SREs, and architects to quickly explore their multicluster landscape.
-Search v2 brings a re-architected backbone facilitating greater scale and resiliance within the service.
+Search-v2 brings a re-architected backbone facilitating greater scale and resiliance within the service.

 **Repository**: [stolostron/search-v2-operator](https://github.com/stolostron/search-v2-operator)